Did You Know?

 - The itinerary of tour we thought we signed up for: 4 Hour Tahiti Island Tour

 The itinerary of tour we went on: Tahiti Mountain Safari Full Day Tour by 4×4 Vehicle

 - Years of the perfect altitude, wind, and rainfall created a network of streams flowing through layers of basalt rocks resulting in nearly 100 waterfalls throughout the island of Tahiti.

 - We recommend bringing insect repellent, bottled water, and snacks on this tour.
 The mosquitoes were vicious, landing on our insect repellent bracelets.
 We stopped for lunch in the center of the crater at Relais de la Maroto in Papenoo Valley.
 The hotel has a small bar and restaurant with outdoor seating offering a stunning view of the valley.

-- Lake Vaihira is the only natural lake in Tahiti and is the largest provider of freshwater and clean energy.
+- Lake Vaihiria is the only natural lake in Tahiti and the largest provider of freshwater and clean energy.
 The prawns, fish, and eels living in the reservoir migrate between the freshwater lake and saltwater ocean.

-- Most tours of Tahiti visit the Northern side or drive the circumference of the island, and we found there is also a tour that drives through the lush rainforest in the center.
+- Most tours of Tahiti visit the Northern side or drive the circumference of the island.
+We also found there is also a tour that drives through the lush rainforest in the center.
 With most hotels and the airport being located on the North West, tour companies generally avoid the East due to the length of time involved reaching that side of the island.

 History of Breadfruit

 - Breadfruit trees, also known as Uru, is a staple in Tahiti.
 There are over 120 varieties found in the Pacific.